 After completion of the requirements described above, the student is eligible to apply for PhD Candidacy with the Graduate School.
 This requires the submission of an approved Program of Work and an Application for PhD Candidacy, both of which must be approved by the Graduate Advisor.
 The candidacy application, which includes the dissertation proposal and lists the proposed committee members, must also be approved by the supervising professor.
 The application for Candidacy must be submitted online through UT Direct.
 Information can be found at the Office of Graduate Studies website.

 Graduate Students who have been admitted to PhD candidacy are required to register continuously (every fall and spring) from the time they are admitted to candidacy through the semester in which they receive their degree.
 Students are responsible for maintaining their own continuous registration.

-- Third-Year Review
+- Second-Year Review